Folium Systems

 What will procurement and leadership approve?

-A staged review path that lets stakeholders approve a narrow proof before the business commits to private data, live providers, or operating dependency.
+A staged review path that lets stakeholders approve a narrow working example before the business commits to private data, live providers, or operating dependency.

-Scope statement, assumptions, dependencies, customer responsibilities, next-stage gates, and commercial decision packet.
+Scope statement, assumptions, dependencies, customer responsibilities, next-stage decisions, and commercial decision file.

 Staged access

 The safest path is not to rush from conversation to production credentials.
-The safest path is to narrow the scope, prove behavior, then increase access only when the evidence supports it.
+The safest path is to narrow the scope, test behavior, then increase access only when the records support it.

-Use public pages, screenshots, tools, and packets to understand Folium without sharing private data.
+Use public pages, screenshots, tools, and PDFs to understand Folium without sharing private data.

 2. Discovery scope